 As mentioned before, do not apply undiluted chamomile oil to your skin because this can lead to severe or permanent skin damage.

-FAQS ABOUT IS CHAMOMILE OIL GOOD FOR ACNE
+FAQS ABOUT CHAMOMILE OIL AND ACNE

 Does chamomile oil clog pores?